Red Nose Day has become a cross-platform, donation-minting, pop cultural holiday

 Over the last four years, Comic Relief USA claims the Red Nose Day Fund has assisted more than 16 million children in the both the U.S. and Puerto Rico, and throughout Latin America, Africa, and Asia.
 The organization estimates that during its first four years between 88% and 93% of all money raised annually went toward cause work.
 “We’re really specifically focused on children, the most vulnerable children here in the U.S. and internationally,” Scardino says.

 “We’re the startup,” she says about the U.S. version, compared to the more established U.K. edition.
 As such, she tries to maintain that mentality.
 The original organization was founded in the United Kingdom in 1985 after cofounder Richard Curtis became inspired by the success of the global music concert series Live Aid in fundraising to fight famine in Ethiopia.
-A few years later, Curtis, a comedy screenwriter eventually approached the BBC about a Red Nose Day comedy special strategically timed for the region’s dreary month of March.
+A few years later, Curtis, a comedy screenwriter, eventually approached the BBC about a Red Nose Day comedy special strategically timed for the region’s dreary month of March.
 “Richard likes to say it was the worst time of the year, and therefore a great time to have some joy, and for people to really come together by doing fun and funny things in the name of a good cause,” adds Scardino.

 After going on to develop Hollywood hits like Four Weddings and a Funeral and Love Actually, Curtis finally decided to use his fame and friends start a U.S. version of the event.
 The group picked a different month to solicit, one which also made it stand apart from most U.S. groups, who choose the winter holidays for their biggest fundraising push.
 “For us, we looked at the calendar and saw this great opportunity between Easter and Memorial Day [with ] Mother’s Day graduations, the kickoff to the summer.
 It’s been a great natural place for us to raise awareness of this really silent crisis of child poverty here in America and internationally.”
 Although the groups have different operational structures, Curtis remains involved with both: This year, he scripted a five-minute “mini-sequel” to Four Weddings for NBC called One Red Nose Day and a Wedding with most of the original actors reprising their roles.